kiranjeet24/Daily-Blog/README.md

 **Date : 31-May-2022**
 ## Desk Theme

-- Sir assigned us (Me and Jaspreet) the task to beautify the desk view with bootstrap.
+- Sir assigned us the task to beautify the desk view with bootstrap.
 So we are exploring about it.
 - We found theme of desk.
 We install a theme from this url: https://github.com/hashirluv/r
 - After installing this theme, colour of heading, navigation bar etc got changed.
 - Then we tried some other themes also.
 We tried White Theme, Blue Theme etc.